WynterJin/WynterJin/README.md

 - 🤔 I’m looking for help with ... basicly every basic knowledge about coding!
 - 💬 Anything about games, business, coding, music, drama... are all welcomed!!!
 -->

+- 🔭 I’m currently working in the field of AI strategy.
+- 🌱 Learning to code and really interested in developing LLM applications which can facilitate our workflow!
+- 🤔 I’m looking for help with ... basicly every basic knowledge about coding!
+- 💬 Anything about games, business, coding, music, drama... are all welcomed!!!